-Mary Anne Crandall, Chair maryanne@pinehurst.k12.or.us
+Mary Anne Crandall, Chairmaryanne@pinehurst.k12.or.usAlison Kling, Secretaryalison@pinehurst.k12.or.usJim Crary, Directorjim@pinehurst.k12.or.usRachel Pellow, Vice Chairrachel@pinehurst.k12.or.usDeb Evans, Directordeb@pinehurst.k12.or.us

-Alison Kling, Secretary

-alison@pinehurst.k12.or.us

-Jackee' Randall, Director

-jackee@pinehurst.k12.or.us

-Rachel Pellow, Vice Chair

-rachel@pinehurst.k12.or.us

-Jeanne Randall, Director

-jeanne@pinehurst.k12.or.us

 The Pinehurst Board of Directors is the local legislative body that has the responsibility of creating, reviewing, and reinforcing policies by which the Pinehurst School District provides for the education of our children.
-All board meetings are open to the public and are generally held on the second Wednesday of each month at 7:00 PM.
+All board meetings are open to the public and are generally held on the second Wednesday of each month at 4:00 PM.
 Zoom link and directions are available on the school website or see below.
 An agenda is posted on the website before each meeting.